 - Apple Watches, Android Wearables are expected to take this sector by storm, as Apple products have done for smartphones and tablets.

 The pace of adaptation for fast response and to be a lead role:

-- Travel companies need to be swift to squeeze wearable technology as part of their strategy which will help them to onboard new customers as well prevent from losing existing.
+- Travel companies need to be swift to squeeze wearable technology as part of their strategy which will help them to onboard new customers as well as prevent from losing existing.

 Middle East – Enormous opportunities for Tour and Travel Companies in Mena Region

 Real GDP Growth 3.2 3.
 9 4.8